rghosh8/capstone-1/README.md

 With this t-test, following conclusions could be drawn:

-* Except for Dynatrace, all monitoring companies are doing better after 03/16/20.
+* Except for Dynatrace, all monitoring companies are doing better after 03/16/20

-* Datadog appears to be gaining most.
+* Datadog appears to be gaining most

-* Supporting ground Truth
+* Dynatrace is lagging behind

-   ** Datadog has been a top-performing stock in Q2 [Link](https://www.fool.com/investing/2020/07/04/why-datadog-stock-surged-22-in-june.aspx)
+* New Relic and Splunk are doing OK.

-* Possible Cause
+* Supporting ground Truth: Datadog has been a top-performing stock in Q2 [Link](https://www.fool.com/investing/2020/07/04/why-datadog-stock-surged-22-in-june.aspx)

-   ** Covid has driven a increase in online workplace.
+* Possible Cause: Covid has driven a increase in online workplace.
 It means there is a increase need for cloud computing, as evident from the massive growth of GCP, Azure, and AWS in Q2-20.
 With cloud computing, there is an increased need for real-time monitoring of cloud resources.
 Datadog fits that bill perfectly.
 Dynatrace, on the other hand, focused mostly on traditonal code-level monitoring.
 A code-level monitoring solution not critical important as cloud resource monitoring in the present scheme of things.